 Not to be too technical or sound smarter than I actually am, BUT I now understand more of what was happening.
 I wasn’t seeking any internal motivation, I was living off of strictly external motivation and short-term results.
 And yeah, you can’t just magically fix this overnight.
 However, I have and continue to learn the value of determining a healthy balance of external and internal motivating factors in my life.

 In doing this, I have created this list with my best tips & tricks covering what everyone can do to gain and maintain the motivation they are lacking in whatever aspect of life, it doesn’t matter this can apply to thousands of situations.

 Gaining motivation that comes from within yourself is much harder to earn as opposed to motivation that comes from external rewards.
 Outside rewards (like money) lose their value rather quickly compared to the rewards we get from internal objectives and desires.
 Finding real and genuine purpose in your daily actions can improve the level of internal motivation you possess.

 Remind yourself why it is important to you to have that motivation.
 Whether your motivation is towards finishing college, working towards a promotion, moving on from a breakup, starting a business, etc., it’s concentrated towards something for a reason.
 Don’t lose track of what that underlying purpose and goal mean to you.

 Set short-term goals as well.
-Short term goals are attractive because you can see the accomplishment shortly, but long term goals are the type of targets you have to set to change your life and moreover follow your dreams.
-Don’t overlook about your long term goals because of temporary things happening around you.
+Short term goals are attractive because you can see the accomplishment shortly, but long-term goals are the type of targets you have to set to change your life and moreover follow your dreams.
+Don’t overlook your long-term goals because of temporary things happening around you.